BudgetBites

 Exploration and iteration

-Before landing my final designs, I conducted light testing with the same 6 friends, asking them their opinions on concepts and usability.
-Below is some rough work and notable early designs/ideas that were changed after gaining more insight on user needs, wants, and usage.
+Before landing on the final designs, I did light testing with the same 6 friends to get feedback on concepts and usability.
+Below is some rough work and early ideas.

 Exploration and iteration

-Before landing my final designs, I conducted light testing with the same 6 friends, asking them their opinions on concepts and usability.
-Below is some rough work and notable early designs/ideas that were changed after gaining more insight on user needs, wants, and usage.
+Before landing on the final designs, I did light testing with the same 6 friends to get feedback on concepts and usability.
+Below is some rough work and early ideas.

 Reflection and takeaways